 - Aids in nutrient absorption: Zinc affects protein synthesis and is needed to use amino acids from food.
 It’s also involved in the breakdown of carbohydrates, which are some of the main sources of energy for humans.
 This is why a zinc deficiency can lead to low energy levels and contribute to adrenal or chronic fatigue.

 - Promotes cardiovascular function: Research has proven that zinc is needed to maintain the health of cells within the cardiovascular system, while also lowering inflammation and oxidative stress.

 To be sure that you consume enough zinc to avoid a deficiency and experience these benefits, eat two to three servings of foods with zinc daily.
 Here are some easy and nutritious recipes that will help to boost your zinc intake:

 - Steak Fajitas Recipe: These steak fajitas are made with grass-fed beef, plus spices like cumin and paprika, which help fight inflammation and oxidative stress.

-- Socca Recipe: This paleo pizza is made with chickpea flour, so it’s a good source of zinc and completely gluten-free.
+- Socca Recipe: This Paleo pizza is made with chickpea flour, so it’s a good source of zinc and completely gluten-free.
 This is a great option for people who follow a vegetarian diet.

-- Zinc deficiency is now known to be an important malnutrition problem worldwide, and inadequate intake of zinc foods is one of the main causes.
+- Zinc deficiency is now known to be an important malnutrition problem worldwide, and inadequate intake of zinc is one of the main causes.